 - Optimal boundaries and connection points between microservices

-- The right framework to integrate services
+- The right framework and technology stack to integrate services

 Symfony – a flexible framework that allows the implementation of the eCommerce microservices architecture